lhs banner

 Middle-Aged Investors (30-50):

-• Risk Tolerance: Moderate to high.
+• Risk Appetite: Moderate to high.

 • Best Funds: Multi-cap, balanced hybrid, dynamic asset allocation funds.